-I grew up on a farm in a small rural town in New Zealand (for my fellow Kiwi’s, I lived about 20 minutes out of Masterton).
+I grew up on a farm New Zealand (for my fellow Kiwi’s, I lived about 20 minutes out of Masterton).

 I got started online almost by mistake… my wife (Carolina) is from Argentina.
 I met her in 2003 in Lake Tahoe (stunning place) and shifted to Argentina shortly afterwards.

 When I landed in Buenos Aires, I couldn’t speak Spanish, and was on a tourist visa… no sane company was going to give me a job!

 As such, I looked to the web for “online work”… and as you can probably imagine, that led me down a deep rabbit hole, opening my eyes (and my imagination) to a world of opportunities…

 My first foray into internet marketing came in 2005 when I set up this site.
 I had no idea what I was doing, but I did it anyway.
 This website didn’t make me much money, but I was able to eat for free in a number of Buenos Aires’ best steakhouses!